A New Split for Evaluating True Zero-Shot Action Recognition: Evaluation protocol

 We discard classes from the test set based on the following rules: \begin{itemize} \item Discard exact matches.
 For example, archery in UCF101 is also present in Kinetics. \item Discard matches that can be either superset or subset.
 For example, UCF101 has classes such as cricket shot and cricket bowling while Kinetics has playing cricket (superset).
 We manually do this based on the output of the closest semantic match. \item Discard matches that predict the same visual and semantic match.
 For example, \emph{apply eye makeup} (UCF101 label) predicts \emph{filling eyebrows} as the visual match using Kinetics labels and the closest semantic match to classes in Kinetics is also \emph{filling eyebrows}.
 We also manually confirm this. \end{itemize}

 We move all the discarded classes to the training set.
-This leaves a 67-34 split on UCF101 and a 29-22 split on HMDB51.
+This leaves a 70-31 split on UCF101 and a 29-22 split on HMDB51.
 We also see that in the Olympics dataset, there are 13 directly overlapping classes out of 16 classes and hence dropped the dataset from further analysis.
+One particular interesting scenario is the ``pizza tossing" class in UCF101.
+In Kinetics, there is a class called ``making pizza", however, the action of tossing is not performed in them and hence we use ``pizza tossing" as an unseen class.